C13orf38: Tissue expression

-Antibodies

-There are antibodies available that are polyclonal.
-The antibodies come from a rabbit host sold by Bioss antibodies.
-The molecular weight is 25kDa.

 Homologs and paralogs

 Homologs were found mostly in primates.
 The homolog with the furthest divergence would be the Hood coral, which predates humans by 686 million years.

 There are two low identity paralogs and two hypothetical protein paralogs found through the sequencing of the human genome.

 Genetic divergence

 Diverges 432 million years ago from Zebra fish.
 The most divergent species would be the Hood coral, Stylophora pistillata, at 686 million years ago.